MileHacker Logo

 Piazza Andrea Costa Local Market

 An outdoor market operates here on specific days (typically Tuesday and Saturday).
-It sells fresh produce, local cheeses, cured meats, and other regional products.
+It sells fresh produce, local cheeses, cured meats, and other products from the region.

 A good place to experience the local pace.